moyosthinking/OhanaChica_rachelf94_suhanak3_jessicay3632_jiayingz16/README.md

 - Jessica Yu : Frontend; HTML; Tailwind

 ## Project Description
 Astrology Extravaganza is a Node application that introduces users to astrology through personalized experiences.
-Users will be able to discover their astrology sign via their birthday, receive general sign report based on their astrology sign, check compatibility with others via astrology inputs, learn self-improvement tips through AI chat, and chat with other users.
+Users will be able to discover their astrology sign via their birthday, receive a daily horoscope, check thier compatibility with others via astrology inputs, learn self-improvement tips through AI chat, and chat with other users.

 ## For Direct Access:
 http://rmoyof.tech/